zhangbowu85/Camel_Study/README.md

 - Empower you to define **routing** and **mediation rules** in a variety of **DSL**
 - Apache Camel uses **URIs** to work directly with **any kind of Transport or messaging model** such as HTTP, ActiveMQ, JMS, JBI, SCA, MINA or CXF, as well as pluggable Components and Data Format options.
   - Comes with huge library of components
-  - Camel connects to an endpoint through variou components
+  - Camel connects to an endpoint through various components

 ### So, when you develop with Camel, you are doing:
 **Create routes that move data between endpoints, using components.**